laapsaap/graphite-supervisord-rpm/README.md

 # graphite-supervisord-rpm

-How to install and configure Graphite 0.9.x via RPMs on RHEL 6 and run it under process supervision with supervisord.
+How to install and configure Graphite 0.9.x via RPMs on CentOS/RHEL 6 and run it under process supervision with supervisord.

 # What we want to do